danielavornic/TMPS-labs/lab_1/README.md

 ## Theory

-Creational Design Patterns are advanced object creation mechanisms that increase flexibility and reuse of existing code.
-They provide solutions to instantiate objects in the most suitable way for specific situations.
-The main creational patterns include:
+The goal of creational DPs is to provide advanced mechanisms to control object creation.
+These include mechanisms for instantiation, customization of the properties and components of structure as well as reuse of existing code.
+Some of the major techniques used in this domain include:

 - **Singleton Pattern**: Ensures a class has only one instance and provides a global point of access to it.
-- **Factory Method Pattern**: Defines an interface for creating objects but lets subclasses decide which class to instantiate.
+- **Factory Method Pattern**: Defines an interface for creating objects, but lets subclasses decide which class to instantiate.
 - **Abstract Factory Pattern**: Provides an interface for creating families of related objects without specifying their concrete classes.
 - **Builder Pattern**: Separates the construction of a complex object from its representation.
-- **Prototype Pattern**: Creates new objects by cloning an existing object, known as the prototype.
+- **Prototype Pattern**: Creates new objects by cloning an existing object.

 ## Domain of the application